 - Built in 1923 at Doncaster Works, costing £7,944

 - Length: 70ft

 - Officially the first locomotive to reach 100mph, and the first to circumnavigate the globe

 - Holds the world record for a non-stop run in a steam locomotive, set in 1989 with a 422-mile trip

 Where did it all begin?

 Flying Scotsman was built in Doncaster, the first locomotive of the newly formed London and North Eastern Railway (LNER).
-It left the works on 24 February 1923 with number 1472.
+It went into service on 24 February 1923 with number 1472.
 It was designed by Sir Nigel Gresley as part of the A1 class—the most powerful locomotives used by the LNER at that time.

 By 1924, when it was selected to appear at the British Empire Exhibition in London, the loco had been renumbered 4472—and given the name 'Flying Scotsman' after the daily 10.00 London to Edinburgh rail service which started in 1862.

 The British Empire Exhibition made Flying Scotsman famous, and it went on to feature in many more publicity events for the LNER.
 In 1928, it was given a new type of tender with a corridor, which meant that a new crew could take over without stopping the train.
 This allowed it to haul the first ever non-stop London to Edinburgh service on 1 May that year, reducing the journey time to eight hours.